Samitier/sound-matcher/readme.md

 ### Introduction

-For this part, I implemented an app with Vue, Vuex and Typescript, and a JSON api in Django, for fetching the data.
+For this part, I implemented an app with Vue, Vuex and Typescript.
+I also made a JSON api in Django with Django Rest Framework, for fetching the data from the DB.

 ### Layout (Question 1)